Written by Sahana Charan and published on 24 June 2021.

 "If a young person spends most non-school hours on the computer or hand-held device or phone, is falling behind with assignments, has worsening grades, is overtired, lying about frequency of use of electronic media, irritable when not using electronic media and choosing these activities overseeing friends, then the child has a problem and needs help," adds Dr Samantha.

-Akanksha Deshpande, clinical psychologist and Assistant Professor, Humanities Department at Shri Ramdeobaba College of Engineering and Management, Nagpur, says factors such as duration and frequency of gaming, the nature of games: aggressive, passive, creative; whether the gaming sessions are monitored by parents to make sure to have age-appropriate content in the games; the interface of the games, so that it doesn't cause any damage to the sensory abilities of the children and addictive nature of the games need to be kept in mind, when dealing with children playing video games.
+Akanksha Deshpande, clinical psychologist and assistant professor at Shri Ramdeobaba College of Engineering and Management, Nagpur, says factors such as duration and frequency of gaming, the nature of games: aggressive, passive or creative; whether the gaming sessions are monitored by parents to ensure age-appropriate content; the interface of the games so that it doesn't damage sensory abilities and addictive nature of the games need to be kept in mind when dealing with children playing video games.

 "Playing video games leads to instant gratification, so children can encounter psycho-social adjustment problems and too much dependence on games might distract them from studies and affect interpersonal relations.
 In case of failure of parental control, in terms of content and duration of time spent in gaming, it is possible that the everyday activities including homework and assignment completion will be hampered.
 Also, rather than spending time outdoors, playing with real people, the child is often lost in the virtual world of gaming, which in return takes him away from reality," she adds.

-5 tips for parents to regulate their children’s video game craze:
+Here are 5 tips to help parents regulate their children's video game craze.